lionslair/digital-ocean-dynamic-dns/README.md

 I wanted a dynamic DNS updater that I could control.
 There are a LOT of scripts out there that do it written in PHP, Python, Go, Perl, Node, etc. I couldn't find one (other than Nicu's) that could just run in bash with cURL.

+# Depends

+This depends on `curl` and `jq` commands.
+Had issues with the grep commands but jq qorks well

 # Links

 You can create a DigitalOcean personal access token here: https://cloud.digitalocean.com/account/api/tokens